Tracing Welsh Ancestry in Raglan

 So, here’s a tip for travelers.
 If you plan to take a bus from Newport to Raglan, know that there is more than one bus station.
 You’ll want to board the Line 60 bus.
 Be sure to locate the correct location, which you’ll find at Newport Bus.

-Raglan Castle – A bus ride from Newport
+Raglan Castle – A Bus Ride From Newport

 We found the ticket office to secure our bus tickets.
 And before long, it was time to climb aboard a bus that would take us to a stop near the castle.
 The bus ride was just over 30 minutes.
 During the ride, the bus passed through the village of Caerleon.
 We hadn’t previously learned about this village.
 Though, what we saw from the bus windows captured our interest.
 With time permitting, we decided to hop off the bus here on our return journey and explore this area.